 Projected PJM Market Revenues for DER Capacity Aggregation Resources subject to the Minimum Floor Offer Price or Market Seller Offer Cap shall be determined in accordance with Tariff, Attachment DD, section 6.8(d-1).
 The determination of PJM Market Revenues by the Market Monitoring Unit or the Office of the Interconnection shall utilize either the hourly output profiles, or the Projected EAS Dispatch, as appropriate

-A DER Aggregator’s DER Aggregation Resource that contains Component DERs that are also load reduction resources shall be accounted for and settled in accordance with Tariff, Attachment K-Appendix, section 3.3A and Operating Agreement, Schedule 1, section 3.3A.
+A DER Aggregator’s DER Aggregation Resource that contains Component DER that are also load reduction resources shall be accounted for and settled in accordance with Tariff, Attachment K-Appendix, section 3.3A and Operating Agreement, Schedule 1, section 3.3A.

+Component DER interconnecting to distribution facilities for purposes of participating in the energy, capacity, and/or ancillary services markets of PJM exclusively through the DER Aggregator Participation Model shall not be subject to the Part IV of the Tariff relating to interconnections with the Transmission System, and shall exclusively interconnect to distribution facilities pursuant to the jurisdiction of the Relevant Electric Retail Regulatory Authority.

 Market Rule Conforming Revisions